multiversx/mx-docs/docs/validators/staking-v4.md

 shuffling from waiting list to eligible list will not be affected at all.
 We will only work on the selection of the nodes from the auction list to waiting.

-This is what we call SOFT AUCTION.
+This is what we call _SOFT AUCTION_.
 Doing this we democratize, making the whole validator system as a free market.

 The selection process of best X nodes from auction into “to be shuffled into waiting” list can be done in 2 ways.

-The first and easy version it's a strict selection where we would sort all the nodes from the auction list based on their topUp and select the first ones.
+**The first** and easy version it's a strict selection where we would sort all the nodes from the auction list based on their topUp and select the first ones.

 This is strict, as the VALIDATORS have to manage their number of nodes if their topUp is close to the border of selection.
-This is because the topUp is computed as TotalStake/NumberOfNodes - 2.5k eGLD.
-So if a validator registered more nodes, their topUp is smaller.
+This is because the topUp is computed as TotalStake/NumberOfNodes - 2,5k eGLD.
+So if a validator registers more nodes, their topUp is smaller.
 Example:

 - 10 nodes, 50k eGLD = 2.5k topUp per node
 - 20 nodes, 50k eGLD = 0 topUp

-In this way, if a staking provider registers all those 20 nodes, they will be at the end of the list in case of the auction selection.
-If there are 320 nodes with at least 1eGLD topUp on each of them, NONE of the 20 nodes from this staking provider is selected.
+In this way, if a staking provider registers all those 20 nodes, they will be at the end of the list in case of an auction selection.
+If we can only select 320 nodes out of 340, and every other node has at least 1eGLD topUp on each of them, NONE of the 20 nodes from this staking provider is selected.

-As this selection takes place at every end of epoch, those staking providers who are at the limit of the topUp per node according to the selection process can be easily moved out by delegating to other SPs or unDelegating from this SP.
-The SP would need to continuously monitor the limit and unStake / stake nodes at the end of the epoch, depending on the topUp per node of other providers.
-This selection is sorting nodes based on topUp, it is not protecting the SPs.
+As this selection takes place at every end of epoch, those staking providers who are at the limit with their topUp per node would need to continuously monitor the limit and unStake / stake nodes at the end of the epoch, depending on the topUp per node of other providers.
+This selection of sorting nodes based on topUp is not protecting the SPs.
 There is a need for constant supervision and action from SPs.

+**Second version** is currently implemented and explained in the chapters below.

 # **Current implementation**